riddhikarnik/kiwiland/README.md

-A Maven Project with Jar packaging for the problem area of:
+A Maven Project built with Java 8 and JUnit libraries.
+Packages to a jar when built.
+Executable file is <b>"Solution"</b>

 A local commuter railroad services a number of towns in Kiwiland.
 Because of monetary concerns, all of the tracks are 'one-way.'